 2. Focuses you on the answer

-It encourages you to consider what you want the outcome to be.
+It encourages you to consider what you want the outcome of your personal branding work to be.
 This is crucial, if you don’t do this you’re allowing your personal brand to develop haphazardly.
-What you want to do is get intentional, consider what you want that answer to be, and do the necessary work to put that idea out into the world.
+You have to get intentional, consider what you want people to say about you, and do the necessary work to put that idea out into the world.
 Which brings us to the next point…

 3. Influence, not control